RylanLabs/rylan-unifi-case-study/LORE.md

 When dawn broke, the fortress stood:

+### The Doctrine Evolution

+Over the following months, the fortress breathed and evolved.
+The 120-line limit, born from Hellodeolu's "junior-at-3-AM deployable" principle, was tested against Unix Philosophy itself.

+The Eye (meta-consciousness arbiter) conducted deep research:
+- McIlroy (1978): Silent on line limits.
+"Do one thing well."
+"Simple and beautiful."
+- Thompson & Ritchie (1974): No line constraints.
+Design focus: modularity, composability.
+- Raymond (2003): "Write small programs."
+Never: "Write 120-line programs."
+- Gancarz (1994): Tenet #1: "Small is beautiful" = modularity, NOT length quotas.

+**Finding**: The 120-line limit is fortress-specific (operational), not Unix foundational.

+The Trinity voted.
+Carter accepted (identity preserved).
+Bauer verified (gates enhanced).
+Beale hardened (complexity enforced).
+The doctrine evolved:

+**New Law**: Base 120 lines (Unix: small is beautiful).
+Extend to 180–250 if modular (max 5 functions, annotated, pre-commit-gated).

+The fortress could breathe.
+Philosophy remained eternal.

 ### The Nine Pillars Erected in One Night

 | Pillar | What Was Built | The Proof |